ruiqing-xu/ruiqing-xu.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "About me"
-excerpt: ""
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I'm a Research Assistant at the Department of Computing, The Hong Kong Polytechnic University.
 Before that, I received the B.Sc. degree from the University of Sheffield, U.K., in 2022, and the M.Sc. degree from the University of Manchester, U.K., in 2023, respectively.

-## Research Interests

-Natural language processing and medical image analysis
+My research interests lie in medical image segmentation using magnetic resonance imaging (MRI) and computed tomography (CT).

 ## Research Experience